coatless-rpkg/surreal/README.md

 ### Applying the Surreal Method

-Now, let’s apply the surreal method:
+Now, let’s apply the surreal method to the R logo data to hide it in a
+dataset:

 ``` r
 set.seed(114)
 transformed_data <- surreal(r_logo_image_data)
 ```

-The transformation adds predictors that appear to have no underlying
-patterns:
+We can note that the transformed data has additional covariates that obfuscate the original image.
+If we observe the transformed data by using a scatterplot matrix graph, we can see that the new covariates do not reveal the original image:

 ``` r
 pairs(y ~ ., data = transformed_data, main = "Data After Transformation")